mertzjames/circuit_playground_examples/CONTRIBUTE.md

 ### Creating New Lessons

+Creating a new lesson is a pretty simple process.

+1. Select a new lesson from the suggestions
-* Fork the project
+2. Fork the project from the Master branch
-* Setting up your dev environment
+3. Make sure your dev environment is setup
-* Create the lesson
+4. Create the lesson
-* Lesson Structure
-* Create PR
+5. Create a Pull Request against the Master branch
-* Wait for Review
+6. Wait for Review
-* Update any requested changes
+7. Update any requested changes
-* Merge
+8. Merge

+#### Lessons structure

+Lessons are based on the types of sensors or output devices being used.
+Any lesson that uses multiple of these sensors or devices should be placed in the `Advanced_Lessons` folder.
+The only exception to this will be when combining a sensor or device and the LEDs.

 ### Testing Out the Lessons and Leaving Feedback